 Features once considered extras, like sprayers, are now commonplace on more modern faucets.
 Valuable for filling large pots and cleaning dishes, sprayers are sometimes integrated into the spout (pull-down or pull-out) or set aside, on a sink apron or countertop.

-2. Faucet Type
+2. Faucet types

 What types of bathroom faucets are there in the market?
 Which can you use and where will it go?
 On the countertop of the dresser?
 Directly on the sink deck? on the wall?
 How many holes are available for the faucet?
 Knowing which ones can be installed easily, which ones require extra work, and which ones won’t work in your bathroom is key to saving time and eliminating confusion.

-- NICEMOCO faucets are easily recognized by their “one piece” design which includes two handles on the deck plate.
+NICEMOCO faucets are easily recognized by their “one piece” design which includes two handles on the deck plate.
 They’ve long been a standard in most bathrooms (although their popularity appears to be waning), and are perfect for small sinks and tight spaces.
 These faucets require three holes in the sink or mounting surface; the distance between the handles is 4 inches (measured from the center of each hole).
 If you are replacing a center faucet, it is usually best to use another center faucet, a “mini spread” faucet, or a single-handle faucet with a faceplate (to cover the unused hole).

-- Widely available faucets require three holes and typically have their handles set at 8″, but adjustable models can accommodate distances up to 16″.
+Widely available faucets require three holes and typically have their handles set at 8″, but adjustable models can accommodate distances up to 16″.
 Given their wide spacing, these faucets do not use a faceplate; the spout and handle are mounted separately.
 If you have more sink or counter space and like the look/operation of a two-handle faucet, an all-purpose model is for you.

-- Minispread (or “mini-widespread”) faucets are the centers and widespread faucets have a baby thing.
+Minispread (or “mini-widespread”) faucets are the centers and widespread faucets have a baby thing.
 Using the same dimensions as centerpieces (4 inches between centers of handles), but eschewing deck boards in favor of individually mounted handles like widely available faucets, the Mini Spout brings a modern touch to any small space.

-- Single-lever faucets are one of the most common bathroom faucets, along with center faucets.
+Single-lever faucets are one of the most common bathroom faucets, along with center faucets.
 They usually only use one hole and can be designed with a small footprint (covering only a single hole) or with a wide deck to cover any unused holes on the sink deck/countertop.
 Some models will have the spout separate from the handle, thus requiring two holes.

-- Wall-mounted faucets are most often associated with kitchens but are also increasingly appearing in bathrooms.
+Wall-mounted faucets are most often associated with kitchens but are also increasingly appearing in bathrooms.
 They can be used anywhere, but these faucets are best suited for container sinks (or even pedestal sinks) that sit above the counter, given the height of the faucet relative to the top of the counter.
 Wall-mounted faucets almost always have two handles and generally follow the widely used spacing convention for faucets of 8″ fixed centers, or adjustable centers for smaller or larger spacing.

-- Pro tip: Wall-mounted faucets require more measuring and planning than other options.
+Pro tip: Wall-mounted faucets require more measuring and planning than other options.
 You want to make sure the spout extends well over the sink and is in a comfortable position for your various daily activities.
 Consider the angle of the spout outlet, the height of the spout, and the height of the sink walls: depending on the strength of the water stream – and hand position when washing – the splash may wet the floor/countertop.

-- Vessel faucets are taller than most faucets and usually have only one handle.
+Vessel faucets are taller than most faucets and usually have only one handle.
 Sometimes called “tall spout” faucets, they are tall enough to accommodate a vessel sink that sits on the countertop.
 You need to make sure that the faucet not only flows off the edge of the sink but also in a visually pleasing way; a faucet that is only 1 inch from the sink may look and feel awkward (depending on the angle of the water).

 In addition to sink type and sink configuration, it’s important to consider how the faucet will be installed, the number of handles required, and the type of sprayer you prefer.